- Politics and Social Issues

 There are many Nigerians who want money be it by hook or crook.
 These persons can even kill for rituals to make money as quick as possible.
 They prefer to get this money today and die tomorrow.
 They have prosperity as their watchword.
 Whenever you engage them in a discussion, what you will be hearing from them is usually how to make quick money even through bloodshed.

-It is not all about advancing in what is bad but where the problem comes in is on the consequences.
-So many people have missed opportunities in Nigeria because of the problem of kidnapping in the country.
-Kidnapping in Nigeria has paid many citizens of the country very badly.
+Kidnapping has robbed Nigerians many good opportunities.
+So many people have missed opportunities in the country because of the problem of kidnapping.
+Kidnapping in the country has paid many citizens badly.
 Among the effects of kidnapping in Nigeria are:

 - Poor investment by foreign companies;